Real Estate Sales

 All sheriff sales are pursuant to the provisions of the Ohio Revised Code.
-The Sheriff Sale of Real Estate is held on Friday mornings and begin promptly at 10 a.m. in the lobby of the Clark County Common Pleas Courthouse, at 101 North Limestone Street, in Springfield, Ohio.
+The Sheriff Sale of Real Estate is held on Friday mornings and begins promptly at 10 a.m. in the lobby of the Clark County Common Pleas Courthouse, located at 101 North Limestone Street, in Springfield, Ohio.
 There are no sales on federal holidays.

 Listing of Upcoming Properties for Sale

 The official listing of upcoming properties to be sold can be found in the Sunday edition of The Springfield News-Sunday for three consecutive Sundays 30 days prior to the date of sale.